 Fair wear and tear is part and parcel of driving a vehicle.
 It doesn't matter how hard you try and keep your car in pristine condition, there is always going to be natural deterioration of the car caused by day-to-day use.
 This unavoidable deterioration is referred to as 'fair wear and tear'.

-The British Vehicle Rental and Leasing Association (BVRLA) have produced a 24-page guide to walk drivers through the industry wide standards for acceptable wear and tear in the UK.
+The British Vehicle Rental and Leasing Association (BVRLA) advise drivers of industry wide standards for acceptable wear and tear in the UK.
 The BVRLA are the trade body for car leasing companies in the UK, so their fair wear and tear guide is pretty much the holy grail for leasers wanting to know what exactly constitutes fair wear and tear.